How we support children/young people with SEN when starting at our school.

 At the end of the summer term, all children will have the opportunity to spend the full day in their new classroom.
 Prior to this, children begin entering school via their new entrance with their class teachers, time is then spent showing the children around the school with a familiar adult.
 Where children have specific needs, they will make additional visits to their new classroom and will spend time 1:1 with any adults that will be supporting them in their new year groups.

 The SENCO ensures that a child's SEN records are transferred as soon as possible to the child's new school after leaving Shotton Primary School.
+Systems are in place to ensure a smooth transition of paperwork and necessary information.
 The SENCO, when necessary, will also speak to the SENCO in the transferring school to ensure that all important information is shared so that the child is supported as much as possible.

 Children with SEND are given an extensive level of support before they leave for their new secondary school.
 We work closely with parents and carers to help this to be as smooth a transition as possible.